Did you know that over 69% of online loan applications in the UK are declined because of technicalities, regardless of

 A recent report revealed that 42% of people who checked their credit report discovered an error.
-Errors on your credit profile may be the fault of previous creditors, mistakes for example include; duplicates, out-of-date information or mistaken identity.
+Errors on your credit profile may be the fault of previous creditors.
+Mistakes, for example, include duplicates, outdated information or mistaken identity.
 Don’t disregard credit report errors, mistakes can really affect your credit score.

 You can check your credit score for errors on credit reference agencies for free.
 If you spot a mistake, you need to contact the creditor who provided the information and dispute the errors.

 Conclusions on having your loan application declined

-Many loan applications are getting declined regardless of the credit-score factor.
-In this article we cover the most common mistakes people are doing.
+Many loan applications are declined regardless of the credit-score factor.
 Following the guidelines above will improve your chances to get approved for an affordable loan.
-Please remember, applying with these errors will not only get you declined but with time will make it harder for you to be approved for a proper credit.
+Please remember, applying with these errors will not only get you declined but with time will make it harder for you to be approved for proper credit.
 It will also allow brokers and affiliate website to trade on your personal details.

 Many loan applications are getting declined regardless of the applicant having a high credit-score.

 Stay safe!
 If you need a loan, please do spend the required time to fill in your application properly.
 And always, apply with a legit website.
 Keep in mind that for every FCA authorised lender in the UK there are over 15 websites of broker and affiliates.
 We hope our guide was helpful for you.
 Please download our factsheet PDF before applying for your next loan.